Yamaguchi Motomi

-Yamaguchi Motomi (山口素臣, Yamaguchi Motomi) was a Japanese Samurai and an Imperial Japanese Army general who participated in the First Sino-Japanese War and the Boxer Rebellion.
-Nicknamed as the Warlord during the Warlord, he was known for his extensive campaigns and service as he was a recipient of the Order of the Golden Kite.
+Yamaguchi Motomi (山口素臣, Yamaguchi Motomi) was a Japanese samurai and an Imperial Japanese Army general who participated in the First Sino-Japanese War and the Boxer Rebellion.
+Nicknamed as the Warlord of Warlords, he was known for his extensive campaigns and service as he was a recipient of the Order of the Golden Kite.

 Biography

-Motomi was born into the Chōshū Domain during the Edo Period in Hagi as the son of Yoshiyoshi Yamamoto, a samurai of the Yamaguchi domain; he was adopted by Yoshiyoshi Yamaguchi, who was a samurai of the same domain.
+Yamaguchi was born into the Chōshū Domain during the Edo Period in Hagi as the son of Yoshiyoshi Yamamoto, a samurai of the Yamaguchi domain; he was adopted by Yoshiyoshi Yamaguchi, who was a samurai of the same domain.
 He partook in military service during the Boshin War within the Kiheitai.
 After the Meiji Restoration, he served in the Imperial Japanese Army.

 In September 1870, he joined the Second Guidance Corps of the Osaka Army and was appointed army sergeant in April 1871.
 During the same year, he was promoted from lieutenant to captain, and became an army major since October 1873.
 In January of the following year, when the First Regiment of the Konoye Infantry was established, he became the first battalion chief and participated in the Saga Rebellion.
 In the following Satsuma Rebellion, he participated in the Battle of Tabaruzaka on March 4.
 He attacked the right wing of the Satsuma army in the Toyooka and Hirahara districts (now Ueki-cho, Kita-ku, Kumamoto City), but he was attacked and wounded.
-The Konoye Regiment at that time was organized by two battalions, and there were four battalion chiefs in total, but all three battalion chiefs other than Motomi were killed in battle.
+The Konoye Regiment at that time was organized by two battalions, and there were four battalion chiefs in total, but all three battalion chiefs other than Yamaguchi were killed in battle.

 After the war, he announced his post-war training as commander of the 9th Infantry Regiment and the Commander of the 7th Infantry Regiment before advancing to army colonel in February 1882.
 From March of the same year, he was appointed chief of staff of Kumamoto Garrison, chief of staff of Tokyo in May 1885, and chief of staff of Konoye in May 1886.
 From September 1887 to June of the following year, he visited Europe and the United States.
 He was then given command of the 10th Infantry Brigade on September 11, 1888.
 On February 6, 1889, he became the Military Parade Chief of Staff In September 1889, he succeeded Shinagawa, who died of illness on September 5, 1890, and on February 12, 1890, he became the army major general and infantry 10th brigade chief.
 Upon the outbreak of the First Sino-Japanese War, he became the 3rd Brigade Chief of the 2nd Division Subordinate Infantry.